 So you’re absolutely right, those key events really did screw with the timeline because it was like, Oh, he’s doing South America now then all of a sudden, I’m going to go to North Korea and then coming back again and obviously getting into North Korea isn’t easy, either.
 So all of that stuff was quite stressful.

 I did the majors, that was quite important to get those done because I thought, well, if I’m going to run around the world let’s get the majors in.
-That caused more headache and more harm than good, really just because of the logistics.
+That caused more headaches and more harm than good, really just because of the logistics.

 There was another handful, half a dozen dates that we had to hit in order for things not to seriously go wrong.

 Oli: Looking at the logistics to like we’re saying with everything changing and then sorting out nutrition and resting.
 When were you actually running was it every third day?
 What was the running schedule?

 The average throughout the whole project, I was running every 2.4 days, to be exact, but also you can’t have half a day.
 On the whole, I would say 60% of my time I was running every other day.

 Then there was a group of countries about 10 or 12, maybe 15 countries that I wanted more time in.
 And those countries, the places like South Africa, the US, Peru, there were a few more that I wanted more than just a couple of days.
 So I’d stay for five or maybe eight days sometimes.
 That would always be planned around waiting for passports to be delivered or waiting for visa access, or to give my body a break.
 So from a seven day week, I was usually doing three marathons in three different countries.